tugba-koc/posts-and-users/README.md

 ### for [Live Demo](https://posts-users.netlify.app/)

 This website aims to show cards for posts and users.
 All the data is fetched from the Dummy API.
 The data is stored in the state of the component.
-It is a simple website that uses React and React Router Dom.
+It is a simple website that uses React, React Router Dom and Bootstrap 5.

 It consists of three main pages: Posts, Users and UserDetail pages.